uwePhillPhelps/IAP-2024/Tutorials/Workshop 2.md

 * Could the aserveSleep() values still be related using + - * / ?
 * Could you use a variable that increases/decreases over time?
 * Maybe the aserveSleep() calls could be controlled using a MIDI CC message?
-This will be a similar principle as the amountOfLoops example above...
+This will be a similar principle as the `amountOfBeats` example above...

 ## Pixel fun

-Why not make use of the Aserve Pixel Grid display area... add this to your cc callback
+Why not make use of the Aserve Pixel Grid display area... **Try replacing your `callbackCCValueChanged()` with the starting point code below**

 ```cpp
 void IAP::callbackCCValueChanged (int cc, int value)